 Definitions of Teaching, Research/Creative Activity/Scholarship, and Service

-The following definitions of Teaching, Research/Creative Activity/Scholarship, and Service provide a broad framework for the facult and schools within the HIDA.
-More specific guidelines for each school and for areas within each school be developed by the faculty of school to provide additional guidance to faculty.
+The following definitions of Teaching, Research/Creative Activity/Scholarship, and Service provide a broad framework for the faculties and schools within the HIDA.
+More specific guidelines for each school and for areas within each school should be developed by the faculty of each school to provide additional guidance to faculty members.
 Such guidelines must be approved by the director of the school and by the dean of the HIDA.

 Teaching

-The evaluation of teaching and instructional activity shall broadly consider the ways in which faculty contribute in a professional manner to the engagement of students with their discipline in the school, the HIDA, the University, and the community.
-Teaching loads and course distributions are determined by the school directorfacultyare confirmed in writing annually using the Annual Faculty Responsibility Assignment Form Appendix A. Annual evaluations of teaching completed by faculty peer groups and school directors will consider both the quantity and quality of teaching/instructional performance, in the context of the faculty workload assignment as documented on the Annual Faculty Responsibility Assignment Form.
+The evaluation of teaching and instructional activity shall broadly consider the ways in which a faculty member contributes in a professional manner to the engagement of students with their discipline in the school, the HIDA, the University, and the community.
+Teaching loads and course distributions for each faculty member are determined by the school director and faculty in consultation, who will consult with each faculty member regarding load and assignment.
+Teaching loads and course distributions are confirmed in writing annually using the Annual Faculty Responsibility Assignment Form modeled after the example appearing in Appendix A. Annual evaluations of teaching completed by faculty peer groups and school directors will consider both the quantity and quality of teaching/instructional performance, in the context of the faculty workload assignment as documented on the Annual Faculty Responsibility Assignment Form.
 Student evaluations of instruction must also be used in assessing performance in the area of teaching/instruction.

 Research/Creative Activity/Scholarship